-The interest you pay on cash-out refinance loans can be deducted as a business expense on your taxes.
+The interest you pay on cash out refi can be deducted as a business expense on your taxes.
 You can also deduct closing costs and refinancing application fees.

-4. Can you do a cash out refinance at 100% LTV?
+4. Can you do cash out refinancing at 100% LTV?

 For an investment property, your LTV needs to be 80% or less to qualify for a refinancing loan with most lenders.
 If your LTV is 90% or less, you may be able to secure a loan with a specialty lender that offers hard money loans or a short-term loan.
-Unfortunately, most lenders aren’t willing to work with borrowers with 100% LTV.
+Nav can match you to some of the best small business loans, but most lenders aren’t willing to work with borrowers with 100% LTV.

 Business credit cards can help you when your business needs access to cash right away.
 Browse your top business credit card options and apply in minutes.